ChKhasan/translate-replace/README.md

 # Translate replace

 A simple npm package for translation and replacement.
-This package is currently fully functional for vue and nuxt
+This package is currently fully functional for vue, nuxt, react and ...

 ## Installation